StefanZoneExamples/deta-puppeteer/README.md

 deta update -e .env
 ```

-> **Note:** Note: Deta Micros time out after 10 seconds.
+> **Note:** Deta Micros time out after 10 seconds.
 If the screenshot has not been returned by then, please reload the page and try again.

 ## Update the project 🖊️